ARMmbed/mbed-os-example-atecc608a/README.md

 ## Hardware interface

-A couple of evaluation and development kits available for ATECC508A.
+A couple of evaluation and development kits are available for the ATECC508A secure element.
-To interface with an Mbed platform, you have to make I2C and power supply connections.
+To interface with an Mbed platform, you have to make inter-integrated circuit (I2C) and power supply connections.
 Note that ATECC508A requires a 5V supply.

 This is an example of how to connect an [ATCRYPTOAUTH-XPRO-B](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=ATCRYPTOAUTH-XPRO-B)